In the Path of the Ancient Olmec Tour

 This morning’s drive takes us to Chalcatzingo.
 Rising dramatically from the expansive plains of Morelos is the spectacular volcanic mountain upon which the site is situated.
 In ancient cosmology, the cleft mountain represents the emerging place, and Chalcatzingo was the earliest mountain of creation.

-Its magnificent Olmec bas-reliefs carved on the talus slopes are the iconographic foundations for all later Mesoamerican mythology and we will hike up a massive outcrop to see them.
 Move on to Mexico City and overnight for two nights at the Hotel Zocalo Central, located in the colonial center of Mexico City, a UNESCO Heritage Site.
 Dinner is on our own this evening.
 (B/L)

-Day 9Mexico’s Museo Nacional de Antropología
+Day 9Mexico’s Museo Nacional de Antropología, Templo Mayor

-The Museo Nacional de Antropología, Mexico’s National Museum of Anthropology, is not just the finest museum in the country, but among the greatest internationally.
+The Museo Nacional de Antropología, Mexico’s National Museum of Anthropology, is not just the finest museum in the country but among the greatest internationally.
 The world-renowned repository of some 600,000 artifacts, the museum is spread out over two immense floors.

 The permanent exhibitions on the ground floor cover all pre-Columbian civilizations.
-We will spend the morning viewing the museum’s great collections, with special emphasis on the Olmec Civilization.
+We will spend the morning viewing the museum’s great collections, with emphasis on the Olmec Civilization.

-After time for an early lunch on our own within the museum café, drive back to the zocalo, the plaza in the center of the historic area where the afternoon will be spent in the magnificent Templo Mayor, one of the primary temples of the Aztec capital city of Tenochtitlán, now Mexico City.
+After time for an early lunch on our own within the museum café, drive back to the zocalo, the plaza in the center of the historic area, where the afternoon will be spent in the magnificent Templo Mayor, one of the primary temples of the Aztec capital city of Tenochtitlán, now Mexico City.

-At the summit of this immense stone edifice were found the twin pyramids of the two important gods of Huitzilopochtli and Tlaloc, both frequently nourished by the Aztecs with the blood of human sacrifices.
+At the summit of this immense stone edifice were found twin pyramids of the two important gods of Huitzilopochtli and Tlaloc, both frequently nourished by the Aztecs with the blood of human sacrifices.

 Day 10 Depart Mexico City